Cher’s Famous Art

 Norman Rockwell, 1947, American Illustrator

 Americans on the move.
 Road trips.
-This summer, after being cooped up during the endless spring shutdown, and not wanting to risk air travel, many families are taking road trips such as were popular after WWII.
+This summer, after being cooped up during the endless spring shutdown due to the COVID pandemic, and not wanting to risk air travel, many families are taking road trips such as were popular after WWII.

 One such trip is portrayed by Rockwell, famous for having his paintbrush on the pulse of the times, on the Saturday Evening Post cover 30 August 1947.
 One can almost hear the eternal childhood refrain etched in our memories: “Are we there yet?”